Rules and Regulations

-Teams must consist of 2-5 secondary students who have or are currently studying film.
+Teams must consist of 2-5 secondary school students.

-Each team must produce a Public Service Announcement (PSA) about a social issue.
+Each team must produce an impactful Public Service Announcement (PSA) depicting an issue that affects young Australians.

 We accept a variety of genres including fiction, animation, claymation, stop motion etc.